kaelynn-rose/Bike_Dock_Case_Study/README.md

 ![plot](./figures/overutilized_vs_underutilized_stations.png)

+This graph of under-utilized vs. over-utilized stations may also be useful for determining where bikes need to be moved to get to customers that need them, for example at station 35 on the over-utilization graph we can see that many more bikes are returned to this station than taken from it.
+The city planners may want to organize bike pickups from this station at certain time intervals and drop the bikes off at other stations where there is a higher rate of people taking bikes than returning them, to ensure bikes remain in circulation.

 Here are the names of the most under-utilized and most over-utilized stations:
 ```
 The stations with the lowest utilizations are: 'Indiana Ave & 40th St', 'Cottage Grove Ave & 47th St',